lpsinger/userguide/procedures/searches.rst

 **SPIIR** [#SPIIR]_ [#SPIIRThesis]_ applies summed parallel infinite impulse response (IIR) filters to approximate matched-filtering results.
-It selects high-SNR events from each detector and finds coherent responses from other detectors.
+It selects high-:term:`SNR` events from each detector and finds coherent responses from other detectors.
 It constructs a background statistical distribution by time-shifting detector data one hundred times over a week to evaluate foreground candidate significance.

 Unmodeled Search
 ----------------